How CapiscIO Works¶

 | 2 | Registry issues trust badge (Level 0-4) | capiscio badge issue |

-| 3 | Sign outbound requests with badge | sign_request() |
+| 3 | Sign outbound requests with badge | guard.sign_outbound() |

-| 4 | Verify signature and enforce trust level | @guard.protect |
+| 4 | Verify incoming badge and check trust level | verify_badge() |

 Trust Levels¶

-CapiscIO uses a 5-level trust hierarchy (RFC-002 ยง5):
+CapiscIO uses a 5-level trust hierarchy (RFC-002 §5):

 | Level | Name | What's Verified | Use Case |